xuxiazhuang/808_machine-learning-for-business-analytics/README.md

 Easier to Productionize: It can be surprisingly hard to transition a model from a prototype to something deployable at scale.
 We won't go into the many related concerns here, but pipelines can help.
 More Options For Model Testing: You will see an example in the next tutorial, which covers cross-validation.

+### cross validation

+Machine learning is an iterative process.

+You will face choices about predictive variables to use, what types of models to use,what arguments to supply those models, etc. We make these choices in a data-driven way by measuring model quality of various alternatives.

+You've already learned to use train_test_split to split the data, so you can measure model quality on the test data.
+Cross-validation extends this approach to model scoring (or "model validation.")
+Compared to train_test_split, cross-validation gives you a more reliable measure of your model's quality, though it takes longer to run.